oneacik/mindoo/public/Thoughts/My Life/Current Objectives.md

 # Current Objectives

+- [ ] Get passion back on the track
+- [x] Be brave to speak truth to people and not be ashamed of your explorations
-- [ ] Learn not to sabotage yourself from illogical neuroticism
+- [x] Learn not to sabotage yourself from illogical neuroticism
-- [ ] Learn to have wishful thinking when meeting new people
+- [x] Learn to have wishful thinking when meeting new people

 ## Links